pltrees/abcboost/README.md

 * `-missing_substitution` (default 0) we will substitute all missing values with this specified number
 * `-cleaned_format` (default libsvm) the output format of the cleaned data.
 It can be specified to csv or libsvm.
 We suggest to use libsvm for a compact representation of the one-hot encoded categorical values.
 * `-cleaninfo` specifies the `.cleaninfo` file.
 If this is unspecified.
 We will generate a file with a `.cleaninfo` suffix that contains the cleaning information, e.g., label columns, categorical mapping, etc. Specifying `-cleaninfo` enables us to clean other data with the same mapping of the previous cleaning.
 For example, we clean the training data first.
 And later we can use the `.cleaninfo` of the training data to clean the testing data to ensure they have the same feature mapping.
 Note that the `-ignore_rows` is not saved in the `.cleaninfo`.
-* `-additional_files` the additional files to clean together with the `-data`.
-For example, we may clean the training, testing, validating dataset together by specifying the training data in `-data`, testing and validating data in the additional_files (file names are separated by comma with no space).

 ## References
 * Ping Li.
 [ABC-Boost: Adaptive Base Class Boost for Multi-Class Classification](https://icml.cc/Conferences/2009/papers/417.pdf).
 ICML 2009.